Channel Uncertainty-Aware Robust Beamforming for RIS-Assisted RSMA Communication With Movable Antennas: Simulation Results and Performance Analysis

 Fig.~\ref{f7} shows the effect of the number of movable antennas $L$ on the sum-rate performance of the system for different values of the channel uncertainty parameter $\varrho$.
 It is observed that the increase in $L$ results in a guaranteed improvement in the sum-rate performance.
 This is because the movable antennas introduce an extra degree of spatial freedom that helps in more optimal positioning of the antennas and, hence, a better beamforming gain at the BS.
 This results in a better focusing of the signal power towards the desired receivers.
 However, the sum-rate performance deteriorates with an increase in $\varrho$ due to the negative effect of the increased channel uncertainty on the SINR values.

 Fig.~\ref{8} depicts the variation of the achievable system sum-rate with respect to the transmit power budget $P_t$ under different levels of channel uncertainty $\varrho$.
 As $P_t$ increases, a steady improvement in sum-rate performance is observed, which can be attributed to the enhanced received signal strength and the resulting increase in the SINR at the users.
 Moreover, the proposed scheme consistently achieves higher sum-rate performance than the FPA benchmark for all considered values of $P_t$ and $\varrho$, demonstrating its superior robustness and power utilization efficiency under imperfect CSI conditions.
 Likewise, Fig.~\ref{9} also shows the sum-rate performance of the considered system as a function of the transmit power budget $P_t$ for various values of the number of transmit and receive paths, $L_t$ and $L_r$, using the planar far-field response channel model.
 It is clear that increasing the values of $L_t$ and $L_r$ results in a significant improvement in the achievable sum-rate performance.
 This is because the stronger small-scale fading associated with the increased number of propagation paths, results in increased spatial channel variations, which can be leveraged using movable antennas to improve the sum-rate performance.
+Moreover, Fig.~\ref{10} presents a comparative evaluation of the proposed scheme and its SDMA-based benchmark, referred to as SDMA-RIS, under varying numbers of RIS elements $N$ and different channel uncertainty levels $\varrho$.
+The results clearly indicate that the proposed approach consistently achieves higher sum-rate performance across all considered values of $N$ and $\varrho$.

 Finally, Fig.~\ref{11} shows the joint impact of the number of movable antennas $L$ and the number of transmit and receive paths ($L_t=L_r=L_p$) on the achievable system sum-rate under different levels of channel uncertainty $\varrho$.
 The numerical results indicate that the number of propagation paths $L_p$ has a more significant effect on the sum-rate than the number of movable antennas $L$.
 This is because increasing $L_p$ directly introduces additional propagation components into the channel, thereby altering the channel composition by adding more path terms with independent gains and phases and providing more diverse phase contributions that can be constructively combined to enhance the system sum-rate.
 In contrast, increasing the number of movable antennas does not create new propagation components; instead, it only enables the system to exploit the existing paths at different spatial locations.
 Consequently, the achievable sum-rate is more sensitive to $L_p$ than to the number of movable antennas.